tsowell/tsowell.github.io/_posts/2021-03-25-12-port-s-video-audio-switch.md

 All of the design files and code are in [the Github repository](https://www.github.com/tsowell/12-port-s-video-audio-switch).

-There's a video demo of the completed device in the [conclusion](#results), but [here's a link](https://www.youtube.com/watch?v=lbP0ReIGSx0) if you want to skip straight to it.
+There are photos and a video demo of the completed device in the [conclusion](#results), if you want to skip straight to it.

 ## Planning